 Home/school connections will be provided by district EL Coaches who will distribute information, translation, and interpretation of school information to parents as needed.
+The Remind App will also be utilized to disseminate information to parent in their native language.
 EL Coaches are available to assist with home visits and phone contacts to provide translation and information, and to ensure strong home/school connections.
-Translation is provided for Spanish families both orally and written for school documents and meetings.
-EL parents are invited to participate in all SBLC, Parent/Teacher conferences, and 504/1508 meetings with translation provided as needed.
+Translation is provided for non-English speaking families both orally and written for school documents and meetings.
+Parents of EL students are invited to participate in all SBLC, Parent/Teacher conferences, and 504/1508 meetings with translation provided as needed.
+Parents of EL students are also encouraged to attend other parent nights hosted by the school.
 District EL Coaches are available for Parent/Teacher conference days and SBLC meetings to provide translation.
-Title-I Parent Center, which is centrally located in the district, houses literacy materials available for free for family use.
+Title-I Parent Center, which is centrally located in the St. Martin Parish Federal Programs Building, houses literacy materials available for free for family use.
 Family connections will focus on using technology, translation apps, homework supports, home visits, summer learning, Spanish reading materials, etc. Summer programs and home supports are available for students who qualify.
 EL Coaches will be available for summer home visit connections for academic resources in reading, writing, and vocabulary development.
-Translation must be made available for all families who require it, regardless of whether student qualifies for EL program.
+Translation must be made available for all families who require it, regardless of whether a student qualifies for EL program.